Technetium

-One short-lived gamma ray-emitting nuclear isomer, technetium-99m, is used in nuclear medicine for a wide variety of tests, such as bone cancer diagnoses.
-The ground state of the nuclide technetium-99 is used as a gamma-ray-free source of beta particles.
+One short-lived gamma ray–emitting nuclear isomer, technetium-99m, is used in nuclear medicine for a wide variety of tests, such as bone cancer diagnoses.
+The ground state of the nuclide technetium-99 is used as a gamma ray–free source of beta particles.
 Long-lived technetium isotopes produced commercially are byproducts of the fission of uranium-235 in nuclear reactors and are extracted from nuclear fuel rods.
 Because even the longest-lived isotope of technetium has a relatively short half-life (4.21 million years), the 1952 detection of technetium in red giants helped to prove that stars can produce heavier elements.

 History

-Search for element 43
+Early assumptions

 From the 1860s through 1871, early forms of the periodic table proposed by Dmitri Mendeleev contained a gap between molybdenum (element 42) and ruthenium (element 44).
 In 1871, Mendeleev predicted this missing element would occupy the empty place below manganese and have similar chemical properties.
-Mendeleev gave it the provisional name ekamanganese (from eka-, the Sanskrit word for one) because the predicted element was one place down from the known element manganese.
+Mendeleev gave it the provisional name eka-manganese (from eka, the Sanskrit word for one) because it was one place down from the known element manganese.

 Early misidentifications

 Many early researchers, both before and after the periodic table was published, were eager to be the first to discover and name the missing element.
 Its location in the table suggested that it should be easier to find than other undiscovered elements.
+This turned out not to be the case, due to technetium's radioactivity.